coordinature/coordinature.github.io/about.md

 ## 3. Who are we?

-Omotola and Elise Joined together after working on multiple projects together.
+Omotola Bolarin and Elise Marcus Joined together after working on multiple projects together.
 Below a summery of experience of each:

 	- Elise Marcus: